 Ingredient notes

 Salsa - Use your favorite salsa.
-If your salsa is very chunky you may need a couple of extra tablespoons of water.
-The salsa I typically use wasn't very salty so I added ½ teaspoon of salt to the rice while it was cooking.
+If your salsa is very thick, you may need a couple of extra tablespoons of water.
+The salsa I typically use isn't very salty, so I add ½ teaspoon of salt to the rice while it cooks.
+I’ve only tested with store-bought shelf-stable salsa, so I can’t say for sure that fresh salsa will work.

-Ground cumin - This adds a little more flavor to the easy side dish but can be left out if needed.
+Ground cumin - Adds a little more flavor to this easy side dish but can be left out if needed.

 Salt - Season the rice and salsa to taste.
-It will depend on how salty your salsa is and your personal preference.
+How much you use depends on how salty your salsa is and your personal preference.

 Tips

-- The cilantro adds a lot of flavor, so if you leave it out the rice dish will have a more mild flavor.
+- The cilantro adds a lot of flavor, so if you omit it the rice dish will have a milder flavor.

 - Once the rice comes to a boil, reduce the heat to a simmer.
 The rice doesn’t need to be stirred while simmering, so resist the temptation and keep it covered.
-Otherwise, you're letting out heat that’s needed for cooking.
+Otherwise, you’ll release the heat that’s needed for cooking.

 - When the rice is done, keep the lid on, turn off the burner, and let the rice rest undisturbed for 10 minutes.
 This lets the moisture redistribute and helps with a fluffier texture.